 // Danger!

-Because s is created inside of dangle, when the code of dangle is finished, it will be deallocated.
+Because s is created inside dangle, when the code of dangle is finished, s will be deallocated.
 But we tried to return a reference to it.
 That means this reference would be pointing to an invalid String!
 That’s no good.
 Rust won’t let us do this.

 The correct code here is to return the String directly: